narner/UrsusHTTP/README.md

 # Ursus

-An Urbit client for iOS in Swift.
+An Urbit HTTP client for iOS in Swift.

 ## Links